mmai/piquetBook/src/index.md

 B (leads, ace, king, queen, and ten of clubs,and says), "Nineteen, twenty, twenty-one, twenty-two."

-A (plays nine, knave of clubs, and eight, nine, ofspades, and, repeating his score, says), "Fifteen."
+A (plays nine, knave of clubs, and eight, nine, of spades, and, repeating his score, says), "Fifteen."

 B (leads queen of spades, and says), "Twenty-three."

 PIQUET.
 105

-A (wins with ace, and says), "Sixteen," (andthen leads knave of spades, and says), " Eighteen,"(and then adding the score for the cards, says),"Twenty-eight."
+A (wins with ace, and says), "Sixteen," (and then leads knave of spades, and says), " Eighteen,"(and then adding the score for the cards, says),"Twenty-eight."

-B (repeating his score, says), "Twenty-three."A then writes on his scoring card, 28, 23 ; Bwrites on his card, 23, 28; the cards are gatheredup by B, and the other pack is cut for A's deal.
+B (repeating his score, says), "Twenty-three."A then writes on his scoring card, 28, 23 ; B writes on his card, 23, 28; the cards are gathered up by B, and the other pack is cut for A's deal.

-Io6 PIQUET.

-CHOUETTE PIQUET,
+## Chouette piquet

-Sometimes Piquet is played by three persons.The three players (A, B, C,) cut.
-The one whocuts the highest card (A) has choice of deal andcards, and plays one partie, a la chouette, againstthe other two in consultation.
-The player whocuts the lowest card (C) sits out, and advises B.
+Sometimes Piquet is played by three persons.
+The three players (A, B, C,) cut.
+The one who cuts the highest card (A) has choice of deal and cards, and plays one partie, _a la chouette_, against the other two in consultation.
+The player who cuts the lowest card (C) sits out, and advises B.

-If the single player (A) wins the partie, he con-tinues to play against the other two.
-C takes B'splace, and B advises C ; and so on.
+If the single player (A) wins the partie, he continues to play against the other two.
+C takes B's place, and B advises C ; and so on.

-As soon as A loses a partie, the player whoadvised in that partie (say C) takes A's place.
-Bplays against the other two, and A advises C. IfC loses, A takes C's place, and C advises A; ifC wins, A takes B's place, and B advises A; andso on.
+As soon as A loses a partie, the player who advised in that partie (say C) takes A's place.
+B plays against the other two, and A advises C. If C loses, A takes C's place, and C advises A; if C wins, A takes B's place, and B advises A; and so on.

-The single player has choice of deal and cardsthroughout, and plays double stakes, as at dummy.
+The single player has choice of deal and cards throughout, and plays double stakes, as at dummy.

-When a chouette is played, the totals of each■partie are recorded on a separate scoring card,as shown at p.
-102.
+When a chouette is played, the totals of each partie are recorded on a separate scoring card.

-9

-PIQUET.
-107

-CONDUCT OF THE GAME.

-SHUFFLING.
+## Conduct of the game

+### Shuffling

-The pack should be thoroughly shuffled afterevery hand.
-Owing to the nature of the game,cards of the same suit are often played together.Thus :-A has a sixieme major in spades; B, asixieme minor in hearts.
-A puts down his sixieme,and says, "Play six cards."
-B has no spade, andplays his sixieme minor.
-A then, seeing he cannotwin another trick, lays down the remainder of hissorted hand; on these cards B places the remainderof his sorted hand.
-Each scores seven in play.If the cards are now taken up together and arenot well shuffled, the consequence will be that,when this pack is dealt again, the sixiemes will bepretty equally divided between the players, and thecards in the stock will run in suits; or if the packis so cut that one of the sixiemes is at or near thebottom, those cards will form the major part of thestock.
-Even if the cards are moderately shuffled,the cards will have a tendency to keep together insuits, as any one may convince himself by givingan ordinary shuffle to a sorted pack, and thenturning it face upwards.
+The pack should be thoroughly shuffled after every hand.
+Owing to the nature of the game,cards of the same suit are often played together.Thus : A has a sixième major in spades; B, a sixieme minor in hearts.
+A puts down his sixieme, and says, "Play six cards."
+B has no spade, and plays his sixième minor.
+A then, seeing he cannot win another trick, lays down the remainder of his sorted hand; on these cards B places the remainder of his sorted hand.
+Each scores seven in play.
+If the cards are now taken up together and are not well shuffled, the consequence will be that,when this pack is dealt again, the sixiemes will be pretty equally divided between the players, and the cards in the stock will run in suits; or if the pack is so cut that one of the sixièmes is at or near the bottom, those cards will form the major part of the stock.
+Even if the cards are moderately shuffled,the cards will have a tendency to keep together in suits, as any one may convince himself by giving an ordinary shuffle to a sorted pack, and then turning it face upwards.

-Io8 PIQUET.

 DEALING.

-The player who cuts the higher card shouldelect to deal.
-There is a slight advantage inhaving the first deal.
-The player who deals firstis elder hand in the last deal of the partie, and istherefore the attacking hand when he has the bestopportunity of discarding, or of playing, to thescore.
+The player who cuts the higher card should elect to deal.
+There is a slight advantage in having the first deal.
+The player who deals first is elder hand in the last deal of the partie, and is therefore the attacking hand when he has the best opportunity of discarding, or of playing, to the score.

 MANAGEMENT OF THE STOCK.

-After dealing, count the cards in the stock (andsee Laws lo, ii, 12, 39, 40, 41, 42, and 43).
-Placethe stock face downwards on the table, in onepacket (Law 9).
-Some dealers separate the stockinto packets of three and five.
+After dealing, count the cards in the stock (and see Laws 10, 11, 12, 39, 40, 41, 42, and 43).
+Place the stock face downwards on the table, in one packet (Law 9).
+Some dealers separate the stock into packets of three and five.
 The elder handshould always object to this, as, if he takes up acard he is not entitled to see (which he mightreadily do if the packets happen to be separatedwrongly), he can reckon nothing that deal.

 TAKING UP THE HAND.